enthought/mayavi/docs/source/mayavi/index.rst

         Gallery and examples</a><br/>
          <span class="linkdescr">
             Example gallery of visualizations,
-            with the code that generates them</span></p>
+            with the Python code that generates them</span></p>
     </td></tr>
   </table>

+Welcome, this is the user guide for Mayavi, a application and library for **interactive scientific data visualization** and **3D plotting in Python**.

 .. topic:: Getting started

- * You want to use an interactive application to visualize your data?
+ * You want to use an interactive application to visualize your data in 3D?
 Read the
    :ref:`Mayavi application section <using-the-mayavi-application>`.

  * You know Python and want to use Mayavi as a Matlab or pylab replacement for